Skip navigation

 Healthy Youth Survey (HYS)

-While cigarette use has declined among youth, e-cigarette use has increased in popularity.
+While cigarette use has declined among youth, e-cigarette use has increased in popularity:

-Youth Tobacco Use_2004-2018
+WA Youth Tobacco Use 2004-2023

-[Right graph]: E-cigarette use is significantly higher among students of specific races/ethnicities or who identify as LGB.
+E-cigarette use is significantly higher among students of specific races/ethnicities or who identify as LGB.

 Vaping is also higher among students with emotional or learning disabilities, who live in a migrant working family, or who live in a financially insecure or food insecure household.